Liuchen1997/RFAConv/README.md

 # RAFConv
-this is for our paper
+This repository is a PyTorch implementation of our  paper:

-coming soon
+We will disclose the full code once the paper has been accepted

 ****
 ## Object detection